Freedom of religion in Australia: Church of the New Faith v Commissioner for Pay-Roll Tax (Vic)

 In this judgement Section 116 was interpreted more broadly than in previous cases.
 The justices held that Section 116 provides fundamental guarantees to freedom of religion:

 The development of the law towards complete religious liberty and religious equality... would be subverted and the guarantees in s.
 116 of the Constitution would lose their character as a bastion of freedom if religion were so defined as to exclude from its ambit minority religions out of the main streams of religious thought.

 Adelaide Co of Jehovah's Witnesses Inc v Commonwealth

 In the 1941 the Commonwealth Government declared Jehovah's Witnesses to be a risk to national security, indicating they were believed to be "prejudicial to the defence of the Commonwealth" and the "efficient prosecution of the war" due to their following ideals of another Kingdom.
 Police occupied premises of the religious group, prompting a lawsuit heard by the High Court in which Jehovah's Witnesses argued their rights granted under Section 116 of the Constitution were infringed.

 The court held that the National Security (Subversive Organisations) Regulations 1940, under which the Government had taken action, did not infringe against Section 116, but that the government had exceeded their "defence power" in section 51(vi) of the Constitution.
-Jehovah's Witnesses have since continued to practice in Australia unabated.
+Jehovah's Witnesses have since continued to practice in Australia unhindered.